 The Master of Arts (M.A.) in Counseling with an emphasis in Rehabilitation Counseling program, also known as the Rehabilitation Counseling Program at UA Little Rock, is a fully accredited web-enhanced graduate degree program that seeks to prepare rehabilitation counseling professionals to provide direct services and resource coordination for individuals with disabilities.

-- 60 hour Master’s Degree Program*
+- Minimum of 60 hour Master’s Degree Program*

 - Fully accredited by The Council for Accreditation of Counseling and Related Educational Programs (CACREP)